gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 ## Scaling globally

-Currently we only have one machine running for our app.
-We can see that by running `flyctl status`:
+Currently I only have one machine running for the app.
+You can see that by running `flyctl status`:

 ```sh
 $ flyctl status